amadeus4dev/developer-guides/docs/resources/locations.md

 ### Response

-The API returns an Overall Safety score and scores for six component categories:
+The API returns the Overall Safety score and scores for six component categories:

 - Women’s Safety
 - Health & Medical Safety